Buddhism in China

 China's adoption

 In China, Buddhism reached its zenith during the Tang dynasty.
 The study of Buddhist scripts and the printing of Buddhist texts brought literacy to many people.
 Monks provided charitable services to the people and never really threatened the state.
 Ten schools of Buddhism emerged of which only two have remained influential: Chan (Zen or Meditation) and Amitabha (Pure Land).
-Many shrines and statues are dedicated to Guanyin , the Goddess of Mercy.
+Many Buddhist shrines and statues are dedicated to Guanyin , the Goddess of Mercy.
 She sympathetically listens to the requests of supplicants at her temples.
 Another common Buddhist image is of Budai 布袋 known as the ‘Laughing Buddha’ a fat figure representing the Future Buddha or Miluo Fo the god of happiness and contentment.

 Decline in China

-By the time of the Tang dynasty, a good proportion of the national wealth and land had been gifted to the Buddhist temples over the centuries; a similar situation to that of the accumulation of wealth by Christian churches and monasteries in medieval Europe.
+By the time of the Tang dynasty, a good proportion of the national wealth and land had been gifted to the Buddhist temples over the centuries - a similar situation to the accumulation of wealth by Christian churches and monasteries in medieval Europe.
 As Buddhist monasteries carried out charitable work (helping the poor, hospitals, planting trees), they were exempt from tax.
 Crafty landowners would therefore give their land to the monastery in return for being maintained as tenants, thus avoiding tax.
-Emperor Wuzong brought this to an abrupt end in 845 when he chose Daoism as his religion.
+Emperor Wuzong brought this to an abrupt end in 845 when he chose Daoism as the official religion.
 Huge accumulations of Buddhist land and treasures were confiscated and monks were sent back to their families.
 Buddhism never again regained its place as the state religion of China.
 Later on in the 19th century Buddhism was suppressed during the Taiping Rebellion and again in the 20th century under the Cultural Revolution.

-Important Buddhist sites in China include Dunhuang; Longmen Caves and Yungang Caves.
+Important Buddhist sites in China include Dunhuang, Longmen Caves and Yungang Caves.
 These sites have many thousands of carved images of Buddha and his entourage.
 Buddhist monasteries are scattered throughout China, offering refuge and support for people in hard times.

 laos, temple, architecture, buddhism